OliveERP/Quickbooks-Connect/README.md

 ![image](https://user-images.githubusercontent.com/120718232/213428693-0b48a3e1-eaf7-40cb-b45f-2d3820f28936.png)

 3. Click on update button and refresh the system with 'F5 key'

 <b>2.
+Creation of fields in Doctype(QuickBooks Migrator)</b>
+Please follow the demo attached. https://drive.google.com/file/d/1VnfjKFMlU-o6WNJpwo4cVpL9arGrqsm-/view?usp=share_link

+<b>3. </b>
+<b>4.
 Make sure field: Quickbooks ID, has "Allow on submit" checked in all of the forms</b>

 For instance, the 'Quickbooks ID' field will be present on the following forms:
 ![image](https://user-images.githubusercontent.com/120718232/213429069-ea24f5f1-6f1f-4fc6-a672-f4450b2c3d7c.png)